nav-dev-2000/docsbot-dev-testing/README.md

 ### Application

 The application is located in the `/src/pages/app` folder.
 Each file in this folder represents a single page in the application.
-Most app pages use SSR to fetch data from the database and are powered by Vercel functions.
-The `/src/pages/api` folder contains the API endpoints used by the application.
+Most app pages use SSR to check auth cookies, fetch data from the database, and are powered by Vercel functions.

 ### API